 The IU Indianapolis School of Education (SoE) is committed to preparing students with the knowledge and skills to make a difference-even if they didn't begin their academic career in education.
 We offer two graduate initial licensure programs in Elementary and Secondary Education.
-The programs are: Aspiring

-Teacher Alternative Certification program (ATAC) or District-Based Alternative Certification (DBAC).
+The programs are: Aspiring Teacher Alternative Certification program (ATAC) or District-Based Alternative Certification (DBAC).

+- Alternative & District Based Certification Programs.
 The IU Indianapolis School of Education (SOE) is committed to preparing students with the knowledge and skills to make a difference-even if they didn't begin their academic career in education.
-We offer two transition programs for students who seek an alternative route to teacher certification in either elementary or secondary education-Aspiring Teacher Alternative Certification program.
+We offer two transition programs for students who seek an alternative route to teacher certification in either elementary or secondary education-Aspiring Teacher Alternative Certification program. - School Counseling.
+The CACREP accredited comprehensive school counseling program is designed to train school counselors to excel in urban, suburban, and rural K-12 educational environments.
+With an urban-focused approach, we address opportunity gaps based on socioeconomic background and race/ethnicity.
+Our program will allow you to gain exceptional skills in counseling, consultation, leadership, and outreach for success in any setting.

-Counseling and Counselor Education

-The counseling and counselor education program helps students develop the exceptional skills in counseling practice, consultation, leadership, and outreach they need to thrive in any setting.
-The School of Education's urban focus emphasizes the opportunity gap between students based on socioeconomic background and race or ethnicity.
-Students graduate ready to work cooperatively with parents, teachers, administrators, and others in the pursuit of optimal development for all P-12 students.

-Urban Educational Leadership
+- Urban Educational Leadership.
+This program

-This program prepares school leaders in urban areas to confront and engage in complex social change.
-Because these communities have unique challenges, urban principals require a different kind of preparation at the certification level.
-This program trains leaders who risk, hope, and dare to create the social justice critical for all students to be successful.
+prepares school leaders in urban areas to confront

+and engage in complex social change.
+Because

+these communities have unique challenges, urban

+principals require a different kind of preparation at

+the certification level.
+This program trains leaders

+who risk, hope, and dare to create the social justice

+critical for all students to be successful.
+The program

-The program gives the highest priority to the issues that affect urban areas, including:
+gives the highest priority to the issues that affect

+urban areas, including:

-- Demonstrating moral and ethical leadership
+- -Demonstrating moral and ethical leadership

-- · Engaging the school and community
+- -Engaging the school and community

-- Recognizing power and politics
+- -Recognizing power and politics

-- · Organizing and creating change
+- -Organizing and creating change

-- Supporting the teaching and learning of diversity
+- -Supporting the teaching and learning of diversity

-- Advocating equity and social justice
+- -Advocating equity and social justice

-- Designing school improvement Urban principalship program of study.
+- -Designing school improvement Urban principalship program of study

-- Elementary Education (Urban Education)
+- Elementary Education (Urban Education).
 In as little as two years, graduates can earn a Master of Science in Elementary Education (non-licensure) with a focus on urban education.
 Students engage directly and unflinchingly with the toughest issues urban educators face, including:

-- Curriculum
+- -Curriculum

-- Special education
+- -Special education

-- Assessment
+- -Assessment

-- Teacher leadership
+- -Teacher leadership

-- Politics and schools as organizations
+- -Politics and schools as organizations

-- Research
+- -Research

-- Culture and communities
+- -Culture and communities

-- Educational philosophy
+- -Educational philosophy